 Symptoms of Gastroschisis

-In most cases, doctors see gastroschisis during a routine ultrasound before the baby is born.
-Routine blood tests for pregnant women may also show a high level of alpha-fetoprotein (AFP), a sign of gastroschisis.
+Doctors usually diagnose gastroschisis during a routine ultrasound before a baby is born.
+Routine blood tests for pregnant women may also show a high level of a protein called alpha-fetoprotein (AFP).

 If your baby is diagnosed with gastroschisis, our Prenatal Diagnosis and Treatment Program can work with you and your doctor to plan your prenatal care and your baby’s treatment.
 If needed, our prenatal experts will talk with you about having genetic tests to check for other problems, although these are unlikely.

 To learn more about gastroschisis treatment at Seattle Children’s, call our General and Thoracic Surgery Department at 206-987-2794 x4.